baka-shinji/academic-kickstart/content/authors/admin/_index.md

   url: "https://graduateinstitute.ch/Homepage"

 # Short bio (displayed in user profile at end of posts)
-bio:I am a Postodoctoral researcher at The Graduate Institute, Geneva.
-My research interests include modeling and estimation of the economic impact of endemic diseases, with a focus on Sub-Saharan Africa.
-I am also interested in contract theory, with applications of optimal transportation theory and to agricultural contracts in developing countries.
-I am currently the co-principal investigator for the project
+bio: My research interests include application of stochatic analysis and contract theory to development, health and resource economics.

 interests:
 Applications to Development, Health and Resource Economics of:
+- Stochastic analysis and control
 - Uncertainty and risk
 - Mean-field games
 - Machine learning techniques